todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 ## Shaping open source projects to drive the business

 To use open source effectively as a business driver, the corresponding open source projects need to align with how they are supposed to work as drivers.
-Projects need certain traits that support this, for example in terms of licensing, governance model, technical architecture, etc. This linkage matters because business models such as support, SaaS, or open core rely on projects being shaped in a way that actually enables the drivers they depend on.
+Projects need certain traits that support this, for example in terms of licensing, governance model, technical architecture, characteristics of the community members etc. This linkage matters because business models such as support, SaaS, or open core rely on projects being shaped in a way that actually enables the drivers they depend on.

 Mozilla has published ["A Framework For Purposeful Open Source"](https://blog.mozilla.org/wp-content/uploads/2018/05/MZOTS_OS_Archetypes_report_ext_scr.pdf), which defines a set of open source archetypes.
 These archetypes describe how a project is shaped to achieve certain goals.
 This is a useful perspective when deciding how to shape a project when starting it from scratch or which existing ones to engage with to achieve business goals.

 The Mozilla paper defines a list of benefits of open source, which are then reflected in the archetypes, although there is no clear-cut direct mapping.
 There will always be a combination of benefits, archetypes, and business drivers.

 The table below links the business drivers introduced above with the archetypes benefits identified by Mozilla and indicates which archetypes are most likely to realize them.
 This table is some guidance, not a formula.
+Even the original authors of the Mozilla paper emphasize that most projects in practice will display a mix of the phenomenologically described archetypes.

 | Business driver | Related archetypes benefits | Archetypes most aligned |
 |-----------------|-----------------------------|-------------------------|